Electronic Smoking Devices

 - There is concern that electronic smoking devices may appeal to youth because of their high-tech design, easy access online and at mall kiosks and the wide array of cartridge flavors.

 - Electronic Smoking Devices are sold in an assortment of sweet, kid-friendly flavors including gummy bear, cotton candy, and cherry crush.

 - Electronic Smoking Devices do not just emit "harmless water vapor".
 Secondhand eletronic smoking device aerosol (called vapor by the industry) contains nicotine, ultrafine particles and low levels of toxins that are known to cause cancer.

 - There are metals in electronic smoking device aerosol, including chromium, nickel, and tin nanoparticles.

 - Not one of these products has been approved by the FDA as a cessation device.

-There are no regulations on the manufacture or sale of the 450+ brands of e-cigarettes.
+There are no regulations on the manufacture or sale of the 450+ brands of Electronic Smoking Devices.
 Contents vary widely and don’t always match the ingredients or amounts listed on labels.

-If you are looking for more information on e-cigarettes, please see the links below.
+If you are looking for more information on electronic smoking devices, please see the links below.